 Commitment refers to the need to make a change in your life.
 The person may want to quit smoking or lose weight.
 Marketing efforts would tap into the person’s need to prove that they can remain committed to their goals.
 This approach is effective because, for a person to stay committed, they might need to use your products consistently.
 Emphasize this consistency in your marketing to encourage repeat purchases.

 Social proof is linked to our innate need to like the same things as our peers.
 A large percentage of buyers rely on recommendations from friends and family members before making a purchase.
 Influencer marketing taps into this psychological need.
-So too can the testimonials or reviews section of your company’s website.
+The testimonials or reviews section of your company’s website can fulfill this as well.
 When customers see praise from people like themselves, they’ll know you fit their needs.

 For authority, the buyer is persuaded by individuals who are known as industry experts or authorities.
 For instance, many advertisements for toothpaste state that the product is endorsed by dental associations and is a brand “trusted by dentists.”